Optimal Differentially Private Model Training with Public Data

 \paragraph{Experimental Setup:}

-Our experiments investigate two phenomena: 1) the effect of the ratio $\frac{\npu}{n}$ on test loss when $\eps \in \{1, 2\}$ is fixed, for values of $\frac{\npu}{n}$ ranging from $0.03$ to $0.95$; and 2) the effect of privacy (quantified by $\varepsilon$) on test loss, for fixed $\frac{\npu}{n} \in \{0.03, 0.04\}$, and varying $\varepsilon \in \{0.1, 0.5, 1.0, 2.0, 4.0, 8.0\}$.
-We maintain the privacy parameter $\delta$ at a constant value of $10^{-5}$ throughout out experiments.
+Our experiments investigate two phenomena: 1) the effect of the ratio $\frac{\npu}{n}$ on test loss when $\eps \in \{2, 4\}$ is fixed, for values of $\frac{\npu}{n}$ ranging from $0.01$ to $0.95$, see Figures \ref{fig:acc_vs_ratio_eps_2}-\ref{fig:acc_vs_ratio_eps_4}; and 2) the effect of privacy (quantified by $\varepsilon$) on test loss, for fixed $\frac{\npu}{n} \in \{0.1, 0.25\}$, and varying $\varepsilon \in \{0.1, 0.5, 1.0, 2.0, 4.0, 8.0\}$, see Figures \ref{fig:acc_vs_eps_ratio_0_1}-\ref{fig:acc_vs_eps_ratio_0_25} .
+We maintain the privacy parameter $\delta$ at a constant value of $10^{-5}$ throughout our experiments.
+We set the private batch size $\kpr=500$, public batch size $\kpu=200$, and iterations $T=5000$.
 All algorithms undergo extensive hyperparameter tuning using the validation dataset, and the performance of each tuned algorithm is subsequently assessed using the test dataset.
 (See ``\textbf{Hyperparameter Tuning}'' paragraph below for details on the tuning process.)
-The plots in~\cref{sec: experiments} show the test loss for each algorithm with standard error bars computed over 5 independent trials.